 Further to this, over the winter a question was asked about hiking and what is permitted and not permitted.
-This is a very good question and is answered by rule 13.2
+This is a very good question and is answered by rule 13.2 crew moving the crew's body weight to windward but the crew's body between the middle of the thigh and feet shall not be outboard of the sheer line.

 13.20 Hiking in accordance with CR 13.20 is the action of moving the crew's body weight as far to windward as possible on an upwind course.
 It means it is acceptable to have the crew's body between the middle of the thigh and feet outside the sheer line on a reaching or downwind course.
+When hiking it is permitted to use the boat s normal equipment in normal position to assist a member of the